Andy Burnham: Early life and education

-Career

-Burnham joined the Labour Party when he was 15.
+Early political career

+After university, Burnham moved to London.
+From 1991 to 1994 he was a journalist for a private company, Baltic Publishing, assigned to their trade magazine Tank Container World (later Bulk Distributor), a magazine covering tanker and intermodal transportation.
 From 1994 until the 1997 general election he was a researcher for Tessa Jowell.
 He joined the Transport and General Workers' Union in 1995.
 Following the 1997 election, he was a parliamentary officer for the NHS Confederation from August to December 1997, before taking up the post as an administrator with the Football Task Force for a year.

-In 1998, he became a special adviser to the Secretary of State for Culture, Media and Sport, Chris Smith, a position he remained in until he was elected to the House of Commons in 2001.
+In 1998, he became a special adviser to the Secretary of State for Culture, Media and Sport, Chris Smith, a position he held until he was elected to the House of Commons in the 2001 general election.